 - Print it with your computer through a laser printer and on professional white paper.
 The font should be simple and easy to read.

-- Font should be simple and easy to read.
+- The font should be simple and easy to read.

 - Margins can range from 1/2 an inch to 1 inch.